redcican/Python-Exercise/README.md

     Given an array of integers, return indices of the two numbers such that they add up to a specific target. the first index should smaller than second

+* Challenge 26 :star:

+    Return the lowest index at which a value should be inserted into an array once it has been sorted.
+The returned value should be a number.